-Included in Child & Teen Checkups
+Child & Teen Checkups

 - Hearing and vision checks

-- Information on good health and nutrition
+- Information about good physical health and nutrition